Mayank-Gupta-9/website/README.md

 2. **Responsive Design:**
    - Media queries adjust layout for mobile devices, including toggling the mobile menu and reformatting sections for smaller screens.

-### JavaScript

-- Toggles the mobile menu when the menu button is clicked.